-Anllela Sagra Flaunts Her Rock Hard Abs & Ample Underboob In A Skimpy Bikini
+Anllela Sagra Flaunts Her Rock-Hard Abs & Ample Underboob In A Skimpy Bikini

 “You definitely kinda look like Lora Croft in Tomb Raider in these pics,” a second Instagrammer pointed out.

 “I love watching your photos and movies.
-Always loads of fun,” another chimed in.
+Always loads of fun,” another devotee chimed in.

-“Your body is something else,” one more added.
+“Your body is something else,” one more admirer added.